enkilee/PaddleSpeech/examples/timit/asr1/README.md

 ## Dataset
 ### Download and Extract
 Download TIMIT from it's [official website](https://catalog.ldc.upenn.edu/LDC93S1) and extract it to `~/datasets`.
-Then the dataset is in the directory `~/datasets/timit`.
+Assume unzip the dataset in the directory `~/datasets/timit`.

 ## Overview
 All the scripts you need are in `run.sh`.
 There are several stages in `run.sh`, and each stage has its function.